edudavid/json-map-transform/README.md

 ]
 ```

-The afterTransform callback called after each element tranformation.
+The afterTransform callback is called after each element tranformation.